Instantly Generate Random Numbers or Data in Excel with RAND and RANDBETWEEN Functions

 =IF(RANDBETWEEN(0,1)=1, "Yes", "No")

-🧠 Pro Tips for Better Use
+🧠 Pro Tips for Smarter Use

 💡 Real-World Applications

-• Randomise groups for survey samples
+• Randomize survey or test samples

-• Assign tasks randomly to team members
+• Assign work randomly among team members

-• Generate synthetic data for dashboard testing
+• Generate synthetic data for dashboards and analysis

 🎓 Learn More with Other Levels